titon/framework/docs/en/packages/cache/index.md

 # Cache Package #

-The cache package provides a data caching layer that supports popular storage engines like Memcache, APC, Redis, and the local file system, with features like prefixing and deferred saves.
+The Cache package provides a data caching layer that supports popular cache engines like Memcache, APC, Redis, and the local file system, with features like prefixing and deferred saves.

 ### Requirements ###